Jack and Dottie Vodrazka, Funeral Director

 April B. Harrigal, Licensed Funeral Director, Embalmer and Pre-Need Counselor

 A native of Ohio, April was born and raised in the South-Eastern part of the state in rural Cadiz, Ohio.
 She studied Psychology at the University of Akron, and later received her Bachelor’s Degree in Mortuary Science from the Cincinnati College of Mortuary Science.
 After graduation, April relocated to the Cleveland area to begin her career in funeral service.
-Almost 30 years later, April continues to humbly minister to the families of our community.
+Thirty years later, April continues to humbly minister to the families of our community.

-Widowed at a young age, April’s husband was also a funeral director for 30 years.
+Widowed at a young age, April’s husband George, was also a funeral director for 30 years.
 Together, they have 3 children, whom are now young adults; David, Samantha and Brian.

-April is a 25-year member of the Ohio Funeral Directors Association, The National Funeral Directors Association, the Embalmers Association of Cleveland, where she currently sits on the board as 1st Vice President, and is also an active member of The Independence Kiwanis.
+April is a 30-year member of the Ohio Funeral Directors Association, The National Funeral Directors Association, the Embalmers Association of Cleveland, where she currently sits on the board as 1st Vice President, and is also an active member of The Independence Kiwanis.
 She has been a member of St. John Bosco Catholic Church for over 25 years, and enjoys being a Eucharistic Minister and visiting with, and taking Communion to the residents in the area nursing homes and the home-bound.

 April is very passionate about our military veterans.
 Her father was an Army Veteran, serving in WWII.
 He participated in the Allied Invasion of Europe, swarming Utah Beach, with the men of the 4th Division, on D Day, Tuesday, 6 June 1944.
 Among many decorations, he received a Purple Heart for the 'wound' he received that day, feeling fortunate to only have lost his left arm in battle.